 To facilitate tunnel construction works, Ma Tau Kok Public Pier located above the tunnel alignment will be demolished and temporarily reprovisioned at King Wan Street Leisure Path.
-In addition to the demolition of the Public Pier, temporary traffic arragement schemes will be implemented to mantain the operation of the Public Transport Interchange during the construction period.
+In addition to the demolition of the Public Pier, temporary traffic arrangement schemes will be implemented to maintain the operation of the Public Transport Interchange during the construction period.

-Major temporary traffic arragement at Kowloon City Ferry Pier Public Transport Interchange include:
+Major temporary traffic arrangement at Kowloon City Ferry Pier Public Transport Interchange include:

 Demolition of Ma Tau Kok Public Pier